jreybert/vimagit/README.md

 * [x] Write the commit message in the same buffer.
 * [x] From a hunk in magit buffer, jump to the file at the diff position.
 * [x] Update vim-gitgutter signs when git status is updated.
+* [x] Stable.
+All features are tested in continuous integration.

 More to come:
+* [ ] Add a push function, taking care if needed about the remote repository and branch #24 .
+* [ ] Handle commit fixup! and squash!, with a smart git log popup #23 .
+* [ ] Handle stash: add, pop, apply, drop #26 .
+* [ ] Stage multiple hunks or file by visually selecting them #83 .
+* [ ] Go through history, cherry-pick changes.
 * [ ] Make vimagit more efficient for huge repositories, with a lot of diffs.
-* [ ] Add a push function, taking care if needed about the remote repository and branch.
-* [ ] Handle commit fixup! and squash!, with a smart git log popup.
-* [ ] Stage multiple hunks or file by visually selecting them.
-* [ ] Go through history, cherry-pick changes.
-* [ ] Handle stash: add, pop, apply, drop...
-* [ ] Vizualize and checkout branches.
 * [ ] Something is missing?
 Open an [issue](https://github.com/jreybert/vimagit/issues/new)!

 > Why should I use vimagit, there are already plethora git plugins for vim?